KSheeds1/Gym-Rat-Dictionaries/README.md

 * Login or register with MongoDB.
 * Create a cluster and a database.
 * Create three collections in the database: **Categories**, **Users**, and **definitions**.
 * Add the neccessary key-value pairs for each of the collections.
-The schema breakdown for this project can be found [here](#schema-/-data-model) and can be used to set up your collections.
+The schema breakdown for this project can be found [here](#schema) and can be used to set up your collections.

+For more information on creating a database with MongoDB click [here](https://docs.atlas.mongodb.com/).

 #### 3. Create the necessary environment variables:
 * Create a .gitignore file in the root directory of the project.